jjcrab/code-every-day/log.md

 ### Today's Progress: Used Python set to solve a code challenge from Codewars.

 ### Thoughts: Working on open sources.
-One pull request is appoved.
+One pull request is approved.

 ### Link to work: [day 5](day5.py)